 Parents may be aware of the difficulties early on, before or at the birth, or this may be noticeable at a later stage in the child or young person's life, for example when they enter a certain stage of education.
 If you are worried about your child’s development, then it’s important that you speak to someone.

-Who can I talk to about health
+Who can I talk to about their health

 If your child is 0-5 years old you can contact your health visitor and share your concerns about your child’s development.
 They can work with you to figure out how to identify what is happening and plan support.